-The HERA assessment concluded that, whereas HHCB does show some oestrogenicity in human breast cancer cell lines, the effects occur only at relatively high doses (Bitsch et al. 2002).
-Furthermore, although weak oestrogenicity can be detected in vitro, such activity could not be detected using a commonly applied in vivo test, the mouse uterotrophic assay (Seinen et al. 1999).
+The HERA assessment concluded that, whereas HHCB does show some oestrogenicity (ability to mimic natural female steroid hormones) in human breast cancer cell lines (in vitro), the effects occur only at relatively high doses23.
+Furthermore, although weak oestrogenicity can be detected in vitro, such activity could not be detected using a commonly applied in vivo test, the so-called uterotrophic assay (measuring increase in the weight of the uterus), in mice24.
 On first assessment, this could therefore be taken as an assurance that any endocrine disrupting activity of HHCB would always be well below thresholds for concern.

 More recent work, however, suggests a rather different conclusion.
-Although the ability of HHCB to mimic oestrogen may be relatively weak, it exhibits anti-oestrogenic properties at doses up to 100 times lower (Schreurs et al. 2002).
-Furthermore, this effect is not confined to in vitro tests but can be detected in vivo in zebrafish at similar exposure concentration ranges (Schreurs et al. 2004).
+Although the ability of HHCB to mimic oestrogen may be relatively weak, it exhibits anti-oestrogenic properties (i.e. interfering with the normal signalling activity of oestrogen hormones) at doses up to 100 times lower.25 Furthermore, this effect is not confined to in vitro tests but can be detected in vivo in zebrafish at similar exposure concentration ranges.26

 This level of complexity of interaction with just one hormone communication system clearly causes major difficulties for chemical assessment in general, and threshold setting in particular.
 The possibility remains that polycyclic musks, along with a host of other chemicals in common use, may also mimic or interfere with other hormones in the body, including the male steroid hormones (androgens, such as testosterone) or thyroid hormone.
-A major EU research programme into androgenic and anti-androgenic activities of various man-made chemicals (under the COMPRENDO initiative) (ENDS Daily 2006) has recently highlighted that these effects may be far more widespread than oestrogenic activity, which has long been the focus of endocrine disruptor research and assessment protocols.
+A major EU research programme into androgenic and anti-androgenic activities of various man-made chemicals (under the COMPRENDO initiative)27 has recently highlighted that these effects may be far more widespread than the oestrogenic activity, which has long been the focus of endocrine disruptor research and assessment protocols.
 They may even be of greater importance in terms of effects at environmentally-relevant concentrations and exposure-levels of chemicals.
-HHCB, along with the vast majority of other chemicals in use, have never been tested for possible effects on the androgen system, despite the fundamental role this system plays in controlling growth and development in wildlife and humans.
+HHCB, along with the vast majority of other chemicals in use, has never been tested for possible effects on the androgen system, despite the fundamental role this system plays in controlling growth and development in wildlife and humans.

-The potential for chemical interference with a diversity of non-reproductive processes, which are also under hormonal control, is even less well accounted for.
+The potential for chemical interference with a diversity of non-reproductive processes which are also under hormonal control is even less well accounted for: